c3d/xl/doc/HANDBOOK_1-syntax.md

 For real numbers, a dot `.` is used as decimal separator, and must separate digits.
 For example, `0.2` and `2.0` are valid but, unlike in C, `.2` and`2.` are not real numbers but a prefix and postifix dot respectively.
-Also note that there is a frequent notation for ranges using two dots, so `2..3` is an infix `..` with `2` and `3` as operands, and usually indicates the range between 2 and 3.
+Also note that the standard library denotes ranges using two dots, so `2..3` is an infix `..` with `2` and `3` as operands, representing the range between 2 and 3.

-Both integer and real numbers can contain an exponent, specified by the letter `e` or `E`.
+Both `integer` and `real` numbers can contain an exponent, specified by the letter `e` or `E`.
 If the exponent is negative, then the number is parsed as a real number.
 Therefore, `1e3` is integer value 1000, but `1e-3` is real value `0.001`.
 The exponent is always given in base 10,